I posted a quote in the facebook group last week that seemed to resonate with many. It’s a great quote by Food Matters which said:

 If you struggle with your health, fitness or general level of wellness I really encourage you to use the tool I’ve shared with you today – on finding your ‘why’ and visualizing what’s possible for you.

-If you feel moved to do so, please share your why’s with us in the facebook group because putting it out there, saying it out loud, sharing it with others makes it all the more powerful and moves you closer to making it happen!
+If you feel moved to do so, please share your whys in the comment section below because putting it out there, saying it out loud, sharing it with others makes it all the more powerful and moves you closer to making it happen!

 As always, you can also email me with any questions or thoughts you might have.